 "I have a dozen, three or four videos of each.
 This computer has no record of the files being sent anyplace, that wouldn't make sense anyway, the Shadows made no attempt to disguise themselves."

 Eloise, "The two teens are brother and sister, son and daughter to the two adults.
 They are also intimates.
 So far, no indication mom and dad joined the fun.
 But there's a fair amount of video of the siblings having sex.
-Looks like they filmed themselves, the camera remains stationary, doesn't look like anyone is filming them, no sound of anyone else in the room."
+Looks like they filmed themselves, the camera remains stationary."

 Janah, "We have six hundred fifty thousand in cash.
 The bills are not sequential, looks like money they got people to give them.
 That house must be worth three million at least.
 Find out if they have a mortgage, one of our shell companies will buy it.
 If there's a mortgage, it will pay that, then sell the house.
 If we can find out who the kids are, we can spread the money out to them.
 Won't fix their psychological problems, but they can get something."